Google Chrome: Incognito mode

 A class-action lawsuit seeking $5 billion in damages was filed against Google in 2020 because it misled consumers into thinking it would not track them when using incognito mode, despite using various means to do so.
-In December 2023, a settlement was reportedly agreed to, with public disclosure expected in February 2024.
+In December 2023, a settlement was reportedly agreed to, and a proposed settlement agreement was filed in federal court on April 1, 2024.
+It stated that Google would delete billions of browsing-data records, revise disclosures about data collection in Incognito mode, and allow users to block third-party cookies in Incognito for five years.
+However, the agreement did not include monetary damages and remained subject to court approval.

 Listening capabilities

 In June 2015, the Debian developer community discovered that Chromium 43 and Chrome 43 were programmed to download the Hotword Shared Module, which could enable the OK Google voice recognition extension, although by default it was "off".
 This raised privacy concerns in the media.
 The module was removed in Chrome 45, which was released on September 1, 2015, and was only present in Chrome 43 and 44.

 User tracking concerns

 Chrome sends details about its users and their activities to Google through both optional and non-optional user tracking mechanisms.

 Some of the tracking mechanisms can be optionally enabled and disabled through the installation interface and through the browser's options dialog.
 Unofficial builds, such as SRWare Iron, seek to remove these features from the browser altogether.
 The RLZ library, which is used to measure the success of marketing promotions, is not included in the Chromium browser either.

 In March 2010, Google devised a new method to collect installation statistics: the unique ID token included with Chrome is now used for only the first connection that Google Update makes to its server.

 The optional suggestion service included in Google Chrome has been criticized because it provides the information typed into the Omnibox to the search provider before the user even hits return.
 This allows the search engine to provide URL suggestions, but also provides them with web use information tied to an IP address.

 Chrome previously was able to suggest similar pages when a page could not be found.
 For this, in some cases, Google servers were contacted.
 The feature has since been removed.

 A 2019 review by Washington Post technology columnist Geoffrey A. Fowler found that in a typical week of browsing, Chrome allowed thousands more cookies to be stored than Mozilla Firefox.
 Fowler pointed out that because of its advertising businesses, despite the privacy controls it offers users, Google is a major producer of third-party cookies and has a financial interest in collecting user data; he recommended switching to Firefox, Apple Safari, or Chromium-based Brave.